 The EMEA published guidance on the environmental risk assessment of veterinary pharmaceuticals (EMEA, 1996).
 The assessment for veterinary products has been implemented in 1997.
-For the ERA of immunological products for human use no guidance is available.

 The assessment is based on the risk-approach.
 The main elements (listed by EMEA) are:

 - i. hazard identification; - ii. assessment of exposure to the hazard and the likelihood that the hazard will occur; - iii. assessment of the consequences of that exposure; - iv. assessment of the level of risk (by consideration of the severity of any adverse consequences and the likelihood that they will occur); - v. selection and assignment of appropriate control measures (risk management), as far as possible.